 Imperial Spain 1469-1716, by JH Elliott.
 In Spain’s history, there is a moment when the country stops being a simple and small European kingdom in the middle of a consolidation process, and starts to become a rich country, colonizing almost totally the recently discovered (in that time) American continent.
 This Spanish history book, is centered in this phase of Spain’s history.
 The book begins with the first marriage of the Habsburg dynasty, between Ferdinand and Isabella, and it concludes with Charles II and the death of this dynasty.
 It stands out for its straight-forward focus on the Spanish territory, despite the constant interaction between Spain, the New World and the rest of Europe, so if you want to read about colonial history, it’s better to read other books centered on that subject: this book is perfect instead for those who want to know more about the internal situation of Spain.
 Plus the book is written in a way that achieves a balance between simple and easy to understand language, and academic terms; it has a very friendly narrative for new readers, so we fully recommend it.
 Available on Itunes and Amazon.

-But wait!
-There is more!
-Interested in a Spanish history book that helps you understanding why the Catalans don’t want to be part of Spain anymore?
-Share this post using the buttons below to discover which one we recommend:
+AND BONUS!
+The Spanish history book that helps you understanding why the Catalans don’t want to be part of Spain anymore:

 Catalonia is not Spain, by Simon Harris.
 To finish our list, we couldn’t leave out a book that faces the Catalonia-Spain controversy.
 Catalonia is not Spain takes the reader through a thousand years of Catalonia’s History, specially focusing on its problems with the Castile-dominated Spain.
 It is a course through the main reasons and facts that make Catalonia a land where its population is really caught up in the debate of whether they should or shouldn’t be an independent country.
 Many experts in the subject consider the work done in this book as one of the most important in Catalonia’s history, as it has strong facts that many people ignore, for instance, the fact that Catalonia was one of the first nation states in Europe and a Great Medieval Empire.
 If you want to know more about Catalonia’s history and current reality, and possibly change your perspective on the Catalonia –Spain controversy, you must read this book!
 Get it on Amazon.